SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 ![delete directory endpoint options](assets/delete-directory-endpoint-options.png)

-Back in [Exercise 05 - Preparing to call a Core Services API](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md), specifically in the section [Understanding what's required for a token request](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md#understanding-whats-required-for-a-token-request), we noted that the `central` plan for the SAP Cloud Management service for SAP BTP (`cis`) provided greater access.
+Back in [Exercise 05 - Preparing to call a Core Services API](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md), specifically in the section [Understanding what's required for a token request](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/blob/main/exercises/05-core-services-api-prep/README.md#understanding-whats-required-for-a-token-request), we noted that the `central` plan for the SAP Cloud Management service for SAP BTP (`cis`) provided greater access than the other plan(s).

 👉 Go back to the [SAP Cloud Management - Service Plans](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/a508b724bf6d457ca7ac024b8e4b8457.html?locale=en-US) and check through the scopes offered with the `central` plan.
 Make sure you can see that it offers this scope: